Mill Hill: Invention and discovery

 In 1749 the botanist Peter Collinson inherited an estate which is now part of Mill Hill School, here he created a botanical garden.
 The lexicographer James Murray started work on the first Oxford English Dictionary in 1879, whilst teaching at Mill Hill School.
 He had a building built in the school grounds to house the quotation slips and his small editorial staff.
 Murray called this building his scriptorium, when the project moved to Oxford the building was used by the school as a reading room.

-During the Second World War the Maudsley Hospital moved to the evacuated Mill Hill School as the Mill Hill Emergency Hospital.
+In the Second World War the Maudsley Hospital moved to the evacuated Mill Hill School as the Mill Hill Emergency Hospital.
 Here John C. Raven developed a verbal intelligence test called the Mill Hill Vocabulary scale.

 University of London Observatory is a teaching astronomical observatory which is part of the Department of Physics and Astronomy at University College London.
 It is situated on the A41 Watford Way, southeast of The Broadway.
 The Observatory was opened on 8 October 1929 by the Astronomer Royal Frank Watson Dyson.
 In 2009, student astronomers at the observatory tracked the extrasolar planet HD 80606 b and for the first time accurately calculated its size.

 The National Institute for Medical Research was a large medical research facility situated on the Ridgeway.
 Researchers at the Institute have, amongst other achievements, developed liquid and gas chromatography, discovered interferon and also discovered the sex determining gene SRY.
 In 2018 the Medical Research building was demolished to make way for new homes.